Wag-Aero CHUBy CUBy: Design and development

 The CHUBy CUBy was the third homebuilt replica of a Piper product from parts supplier Wag-Aero.
-The PA-14 line was a popular aircraft for Alaska floatplane operations, the CHUBy CUBy was put to market to allow new examples to be built.
+The PA-14 line was a popular aircraft for Alaska floatplane operations and the CHUBy CUBy was put to market to allow new examples to be built.
 The aircraft has an optional large opening to the baggage compartment similar to the Piper HE-1 ambulance style door.

 The CHUBy CUBy closely resembles the Piper PA-14, but has several modifications.
 The recommended engine is the Lycoming O-320-E2D of 150 hp or Lycoming O-290 of 135 hp hung on a custom-designed swing-out engine mount.
 The CHUBy CUBy has swing-up doors on both sides of the cabin and two wing-mounted fuel tanks with a small header tank.
 The fuselage is welded from 4130 steel tubing rather than 1020 grade steel used in the original.
 The wings include spoilers to keep the aircraft on the ground and avoid floating.

 Wag-Aero company president Dick Wagner flew the CHUBy CUBy for the first time on May 8, 1982.